 Me: Never.
 Many times, I have actually stayed up all night and desperately put off sleep to read a few more pages.

 X: Really?
 That’s weird.
 How do you like reading?

 MV: Ah, how on earth do I describe the feeling I get when reading a book I like?
 Let me borrow the lines of famous quotes.

 Me: Reading a book I like is the best feeling ever, nothing compares to it.
 It’s like…

 X (cutting me off in mid-sentence): It’s not like I’ve never read any book.
-I have read a book or two and I think books are Ok, but I don’t get why you’re all reading so much.
+I have read a book or two and I think books are “okay”, but I don’t get why some people read so much.

 MV: Yikes, that was not a question.
 It was a comment!
 To think I started explaining why reading is great… and I didn’t even get to quote some good lines.
 I should just let this one slide.

 Me: Well, different people have different interests.

 X: Hmmm.
 So you read during all weekends?

 MV: Just the same way you can roam around every weekend!
 Well, there is no point in arguing.
 I’ll just be wasting my time.
 Let me just smile and shrug.